shawndegroot/SQL-Code/README.md

 #### Logic:

-a) Use dense_rank() to rank guest id on the sum of messages while not skipping rankings
+a) Use dense_rank() to rank each guest id on the sum of messages while not skipping rankings

 b) Select sum of messages with sum()